Swordwhale Walking: Illustration, stories, photojourneys, videos

 but not flip flops (the words flip and flop are a clue)

-wetsuit boots are terrific in cooler weather (and are often available in the used gear bin at the local dive shop)
+wetsuit boots are terrific in cooler weather (and are often available in the used gear bin at the local dive shop), or if you are getting out on beaches that are mucky, muddy or deeply silted.

 water